kajirobachi/fanfictions/Pre-series Oneshots/README.md

 - **The Result**: The oneshot with the most votes will be developed into a multi-chapter series, so your vote truly shapes the future of these stories!

 ## Current Poll
+No current polls.

+## Finished Polls
+Here reside all the polls already finished.

+### First Poll
 *Food Wars!
 Shokugeki no Soma*
 - [Freezing](/Shokugeki%20no%20Souma/Oneshots/Freezing%20(Pre-series)/README.md)
 - [I am sorry Soma](/Shokugeki%20no%20Souma/Oneshots/I%20am%20sorry%20Soma%20(Pre-series)/README.md)